hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 Many scientists agree that among all the contaminants (solid, liquid and gas) currently ending up in our oceans, plastic is not the worst.

-On land mismanaged waste contaminates the soil via leachate from dumped and burried waste, as well as via pollutants released during open burning of waste.
+On land mismanaged waste contaminates the soil via leachate from dumped and buried waste, as well as via pollutants released during open burning of waste.
-Microplastic change physiocochemical properties of the soil, altering the carbon cycle and the water retention properties.
+Microplastic change physicochemical properties of the soil, altering the carbon cycle and the water retention properties.
-This [affects plant community structures and often favour invasive plant species][22].
+This [affects plant community structures and often favours invasive plant species][22].
-Mismanaged waste has detrimental effect on agriculture and food security in general.
+Mismanaged waste has a detrimental effect on agriculture and food security in general.